Follow the Steps to Create Your Project

 - governmental agencies, or

 - the judiciary

-- Group projects (students going to the same placement with the same project) involving more than three students are not permitted.
-Group projects involving three or fewer must be extremely strong to be approved.
+- Group projects (students going to the same placement with the same project) involving more than 3 students are not permitted.
+Group projects involving 3 or fewer students must be extremely strong to be approved.
 Each student must submit a separate proposal indicating their specific plans and how their individual participation is essential to the project.

 - Work on political campaigns is not eligible for clinical credit but may count towards the Pro Bono Graduation Requirement if it meets certain criteria.

 - Approval for projects in the private sector is extremely limited and is determined on a case-by-case basis.
 Private sector projects must be done on a pro bono basis and focus solely on matters related to the public interest.
 Students may not receive compensation for any work that results in clinical credit.